juliaanto/sultan/README.md

 ## Сomposition
 - Pages: catalog, cart, product card
+- Admin panel with adding, editing and deleting products
 - Filtering and sorting the list of products
 - Adding a product to the cart
 - Editing the list of items in the cart